Download Complete Bulletin (710 KB)

 Agronomy and Crop Sciences | Biosecurity

 Department of Agriculture and Food, Western Australia.
 (2003), Managing Blackleg : A grower's guide to minimising risk from Blackleg disease of canola in Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4571.